bookwormpi/ClientMods/README.md

 - **Block to Search:** Changeable via in-game config or keybind (default: Diamond Block).
 - **Search Distance:** How far (in chunks) to search for blocks.
 Defaults to your render distance (max 16).
-- **Max Rendered Blocks:** Limits the number of highlighted blocks for performance.
+- **Max Rendered Blocks:** Limits the number of highlighted blocks for performance reasons.
 - **Search Interval:** How often to rescan (in ticks).

 ---